 Having been approached by numerous people in the community, business partners Frengiz Surty and Mira Weinfeld recognized a strong demand to meet the needs of individuals and families struggling with Attention-Deficit/Hyperactivity Disorder (ADHD) and executive function challenges.
 Together, they founded Made2Focus Performance.
 Combining expertise in ADHD with a diverse skill-set, the founders passionately set out to increase ADHD awareness and help individuals realize their potential.
 There is no one-size-fits-all approach—each person has unique ADHD challenges and strengths.
 Recognizing individual differences, Mses.
 Surty and Weinfeld partner with clients to embrace change, enhance self-awareness, explore possibilities, discover approaches that work, and achieve success.

 Made2Focus Performance is dedicated to helping individuals and families take transformative steps to achieve personal change and improve their quality of life.
-Moving individuals and families forward in the present to create a desirable future is a core mission, and a crucial part of our ADHD service offerings.
+Moving individuals and families forward in the present to create a desirable future is a core mission, and a crucial part of the company's ADHD service offerings.

 A Sense of Humor

 Martin Seligman, the father of positive psychology, deemed humor a character strength (one of the 24 characteristics of well-being).
 The research of Rod Martin demonstrated that people who have a sense of humor are less adversely impacted by stress.
-Smiling and laughter affect your brain, activating the release of neuropeptides (tiny, protein-like molecules) used by neurons to communicate with each other; neurotransmitters such as dopamine (which benefits the ADHD brain), endorphins, and seratonin can help trigger positive emotions, boost your mood, relax your body, and lower your blood pressure and heart rate.
+Smiling and laughter affect your brain, activating the release of endorphins, which can make us feel happier, more relaxed, and less stressed.